HL7/case-reporting/source/pages/triggering.md

       - Are there other issues for this approach?

-3. Regarding model “c” above: Will APIs offer increased opportunities for central services that can be called from distributed and cloud-based EHRs?
+3. Regarding model “3” above: Will APIs offer increased opportunities for central services that can be called from distributed and cloud-based EHRs?